La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > _To me it looks pretty._

-In each of those examples the _to_ has a new role that is at best remotely similar to roles in other sentences.
+In each of those examples, _to_ has a new role that is, at best, remotely similar to roles in other sentences.

-Needless to say that other languages use other ways of marking roles of verbs that in many cases are very different from those used in English.
+It's important to note that other languages use different ways of marking roles of verbs that, in many cases, are very different from those used in English.

-Lojban marks core roles of relations by fully defining such relations with the roles placed in sequence (or marked with **fa**, **fe**, …):
+Lojban, for instance, marks core roles of relations by fully defining such relations with the roles placed in sequence (or marked with **fa**, **fe**, and so on):

 klama
 : x1 comes to x2 …